esgarsad/employee-track/README.md

 ## Use

-It runs from terminal and all information in database is editable so any business owner can use it
+It runs from terminal and all information in database is editable so any business owner can use it.
+See a short walktrhough video here https://drive.google.com/file/d/12A6SDay5sNqQdZGfyeA6XTYK9-PyqNED/view

 ## Additional notes